Convex cone: Blunt, pointed, flat, salient, and proper cones

 According to the above definition, if C is a convex cone, then C ∪ {0} is a convex cone, too.
-A convex cone is said to be pointed if 0 is in C, and blunt if 0 is not in C. Blunt cones can be excluded from the definition of convex cone by substituting "non-negative" for "positive" in the condition of α, β.
+A convex cone is said to be pointed if 0 is in C, and blunt if 0 is not in C. Some authors use "pointed" for $C\cap-C=\{0\}$ or salient (see below).

+Blunt cones can be excluded from the definition of convex cone by substituting "non-negative" for "positive" in the condition of α, β.

-A cone is called flat if it contains some nonzero vector x and its opposite −x, meaning C contains a linear subspace of dimension at least one, and salient otherwise.
+A cone is called flat if it contains some nonzero vector x and its opposite −x, meaning C contains a linear subspace of dimension at least one, and salient (or strictly convex) otherwise.

 A blunt convex cone is necessarily salient, but the converse is not necessarily true.

 A convex cone C is salient if and only if C ∩ −C ⊆ {0}.

 A cone C is said to be generating if $C-C=\{x-y\mid x\in C, y\in C\}$ equals the whole vector space.

 Some authors require salient cones to be pointed.

 The term "pointed" is also often used to refer to a closed cone that contains no complete line (i.e., no nontrivial subspace of the ambient vector space V, or what is called a salient cone).

 The term proper (convex) cone is variously defined, depending on the context and author.
 It often means a cone that satisfies other properties like being convex, closed, pointed, salient, and full-dimensional.
 Because of these varying definitions, the context or source should be consulted for the definition of these terms.